 No thanks, I am perfectly content with not being perfect.
 With being normal… being me.
 Strong, snarky, sizable, silly, sloppy, saggy, spirited.
 Susie.
 Making genuine, ernest moves everyday to become not perfect… but better.

-As far as I am concerned, anyone who professes perfection – or resolves to attain it – is delusional.
-There is no such thing.
-If you see these people on the streets or know them in any way, my advice is to turn and run.
-Leave perfect to the aliens and just do your freaking best.
+As far as I am concerned, anyone who professes perfection – or resolves to attain it – is delusional (or an alien).
+There is simply no such thing.
+It’s an unattainable goal.
+Aim lower and do your best: you’ll be far happier and more likely to succeed.

 Oh – and please don’t post anymore YOU ARE PERFECT messages for me.
 You know who you are.
 They tend to get my dander up just a bit…